Lara Schmidt

 Lara Schmidt (born 13 October 1999) is a German tennis player.
+She has a career-high WTA singles ranking of world No. 478, achieved on 22 April 2024.

-Schmidt has a career-high WTA singles ranking of 838, achieved on 22 April 2019.
+Schmidt made her debut on the WTA Tour in 2016 when she received a wildcard for the qualification rounds of the 2016 Nürnberger Versicherungscup.

 She made her WTA Tour main-draw debut at the 2018 Nürnberger Versicherungscup in the doubles draw, partnering Jule Niemeier.